codyduong/powershell-alias-tips/README.md

 # Alias Tips

-*Alias-Tips* is a [PowerShell](https://microsoft.com/powershell) module dedicated to help remembering those shell aliases and Git aliases you once defined.
+*Alias-Tips* is a [PowerShell](https://microsoft.com/powershell) module dedicated to help remembering those shell aliases you once defined.
 Inspired by the [Oh My Zsh](https://github.com/robbyrussell/oh-my-zsh) plugin [alias-tips](https://github.com/djui/alias-tips)

 The idea is that you might be too afraid to execute aliases defined because you can't remember them correctly, or just have forgotten about some aliases, or that aliases for your daily commands even exist.